neil-n-brown/webapp-demo/README.md

-This is a sample Web Application to use during Continuous Integration demos.
+This is a simple Web App to use during Continuous Integration Deployment demos.

 #Build Instruction